 Icons

-The 2G ISS should use icons to the maximum extent possible to display terrain and weather surveillance (turbulence and predictive windshear) alerts on the Navigation Displays.
+The 2G ISS should use icons to the maximum extent possible to display terrain alerts on the Navigation Displays.
 The icon data should be transmitted in ARINC 661, CDS format.

-The recommended symbol used to represent the location of windshear consists of alternating red and black filled bands.
-For range selections of 20 nm and above, yellow and black radial lines from the edges of the icon area should be displayed to aid flight crews with the direction of the windshear which might not be visible due to small area of the windshear at the origin.
-For these ranges, the windshear icon can be solid red with black boundary.

 Alerts

-The 2G ISS should provide alerting functions for the following surveillance functions: TCAS/ACAS, predictive/reactive windshear, and TAWS.
+The 2G ISS should provide alerting functions for the following surveillance functions: ACAS, reactive windshear, ADS-B IN (CAVS), and TAWS.
 The alerts should be aural and/or visual.

 Note: Future aural and/or visual alerts to support ADS-B IN applications may be needed.